avivrosenberg/avivr.net-quartz/content/Posts/2019-10-31 Logistic Regression.md

     return y_onehot # result has shape (N, C)
 ```

-If we apply it to a vector of class labels, we can see that each label gets expanded to a tensor where only the corresponding index is set to 1.
+If we apply it to a vector of class labels, we can see that each label gets expanded to a tensor, where only the corresponding index is set to 1.
 ```python
 onehot(torch.tensor([1, 3, 5, 0]), n_classes=10)
 ```